-As if things could not get worse, Rock Creek Pharm found itself at the center of a very public controversy involving the former Virginia governor, Robert McDonnell and his wife.
-It's alleged Rock Creek gave $165,000 in gifts to the former Va governor and his wife in exchange for helping to Rock Creek's development of Anatabloc.
+As if things could not get worse, Rock Creek Pharm found itself at the center of a very public controversy involving the former Virginia governor, Robert McDonnell, and his wife.
+It's alleged Rock Creek gave $165,000 in gifts to the former Va governor and his wife in exchange for helping Rock Creek's development of Anatabloc.

 Anatabloc Side Effects

-Anatabloc is probably safe for healthy people, at least for short term use.
+Anatabloc is probably safe for healthy people, at least for short-term use.
 Human research shows no significant negative side effects.
 Mild to moderate side effects reported have included: